thomashoneyman/purescript-halogen-realworld/README.md

 cd purescript-halogen-realworld
 ```

-In order to install the JavaScript dependencies:
+To install the JavaScript and PureScript dependencies:

 ```sh
 yarn install